-Wasteland Arts is a journal and newsletter of film criticism.
-We publish short and long essays on film from a variety of critical perspectives, particularly those concerned with aesthetics.
-We were founded in Berlin in the autumn of 2018 and are now based in Oxford.
+Wasteland Arts is a student journal of film criticism.
+We publish essays from a variety of critical perspectives, particularly those concerned with aesthetics.
+We were founded in Berlin in the autumn of 2018 and are now based in Cambridge.

-In 2020 we founded our staff-run newsletter, featuring short essays on a selection of films.
-Each issue is themed and carefully curated to shed light on films we believe to be essential.
+In 2020, we founded our staff-run newsletter, featuring short essays on a curated selection of films relating to a particular theme.

-In 2021 we opened submissions to our newsletter.
-Open issues feature external contributions.
-See our issue submissions page for more information about our current theme and how to submit.
+In 2021, we opened submissions to our newsletter to external contributors.
+See our issue submissions page for more information.

-Since its founding, Wasteland has evolved into a sustained vision of what film means to us as a collective.
-In its entirety and simplification, Wasteland is a paean to the art of cinema.
+Since its founding, Wasteland has evolved into a sustained vision of what cinema means to us as a collective.
+In its simplification, Wasteland is a paean to the visual language of film.

-Find out what we’ve already covered on our website and pitch your idea (no drafts) to jessica@wastelandarts.com along with a few samples of your writing.
+Find out what films and topics we've already covered on our website and send 100-300 word pitches (no drafts) to jmm275@cam.ac.uk along with a sample of your writing.

 contribute